‘No sacred cows’: Signal that 4G leaders are ready to make bold changes is important, say MPs

 FOCUS ON REDUCING INCOME INEQUALITY

-Following from the point made by President Halimah, reducing income inequality was a key concern that many MPs hoped the Government could focus on.
+Following from a point in President Halimah's speech, reducing income inequality was a key concern that many MPs hoped the Government could focus on.

-NTUC Assistant Secretary-General Patrick Tay, who is also MP for West Coast GRC, pointed out three areas that need special attention - income inequality, jobs and employment and cost of living.
+NTUC Assistant Secretary-General Patrick Tay, who is also MP for West Coast GRC, pointed out three areas that need special attention - income inequality, jobs and the cost of living.

 "This is the additional challenge in nation-building that our Government faces today,” he wrote in a Facebook post.
 “While our pioneer generation leaders were focused on ensuring Singapore’s survival, today, it is also about the flourishing and continued sustainable growth of Singapore."